b1n-old/b1n.github.io/source/_posts/2014-04-21-hell-yeah-cheat.markdown

 Marcos, my younger boy, the proud owner of the laptop I had recently transformed into a powerhouse development station, woke up.
 Just in time to hear the fantastic story of how his daddy spent a whole night trying to cheat in a game.

 "Marcos, of course cheating is **wrong**.
-I did out of curiosity!
+I did it out of curiosity!
 You see, knowing how to bend the rules does **not** mean you absolutelly have to.
 In fact, you can help make the world a better place if you know about this kind of stuff! (...)"

-And it worked like a charm:
+There was a slight contemplative period of silence, while he looked puzzled to the slot machine being rolled with no human interaction, as if by **Magic**!

+After approximately 50 minutes and 5500 **E** key presses... **JACKPOT**!!
-{% img /images/hell-yeah-jackpot.png 1024 800 'To the victor go the spoils' %}
+{% img /images/hell-yeah-jackpot.jpg 1024 800 'To the victor go the spoils' %}
 {% img /images/hell-yeah-all-achievements.png 1024 800 '100% achievements...
 I can finally rest in peace' %}

+"Daddy, why didn't you build a _Homer Drinking Bird_?" - He asked

+"What is that?" - I replied

+{% img /images/homer-drinking-bird.png %}

+Brilliant! :)